 - Wear a black or nude bra.
 The black bra should be worn under dark clothing, while the nude bra works best with light colors.
 Look for a bra that matches your skin tone.
-Avoid white bras since these tend to show through.
+Avoid white bras since these tend to show through clothing.

 What are YOUR biggest bra problems?

-Hopefully your biggest problem now is too many bras, too little time!
+Hopefully your biggest bra problem now is having too many bras and too little time!

 But if you have any bra woes that weren’t covered, share them below so we can help.
 And if you have any other tips to add to this list, I’d love to hear them!